xiangzhou/xiangzhou.github.io/_pages/software.md

 DBSLMM is an accurate and scalable method for constructing polygenic scores in large biobank scale data sets.
 DBSLMM relies on a flexible modeling assumption on the effect size distribution to achieve robust and accurate prediction performance across a range of genetic architectures.
 DBSLMM also relies on a simple deterministic search algorithm to yield an approximate analytic estimation solution using summary statistics only, which, when paired with further algebraic innovations, resulting in substantial computational savings.

 * The package is currently available on <a href="https://github.com/biostat0903/DBSLMM">github</a>.
-* Scripts to fit the other PGS methods are also available at <a href="https://biostat0903.github.io/DBSLMM/Scripts.html">github</a>.
+* Scripts to fit the other PGS methods are available at <a href="https://biostat0903.github.io/DBSLMM/Scripts.html">here</a>.
 * Citation: Sheng Yang and Xiang Zhou (2020).
 Accurate and scalable construction of polygenic scores in large biobank data sets.
 American Journal of Human Genetics.
 106: 679-693.
 * Contact <a href="mailto:yangsheng@njmu.edu.cn">Sheng Yang</a> with any questions, comments, or bugs reports.